-How To Get Rid Of Beard Dandruff Right Away...that is a common question asked by bearded men.
+How To Get Rid Of Beard Dandruff Right Away...that is a common question we get asked by bearded men.

 It's a pain, no doubt about it, you work hard to achieve a beard your proud of and you don't see yourself ever shaving it off.
 Then you are hit with an obstacle such as beardruff (beard dandruff) and you are left questioning yourself as too whether you should shave your beard off or not.